 The Residency Program Solutions' team of experts are current and former program directors, chief medical officers, designated institutional officials, and department chairs—all of them family physicians who know what it takes to train the world's most in-demand, essential doctors.

 There's nothing quite as complex as family medicine.
-Trust the experts who understand the impact of a personalized plan, based on what works.
+Trust the experts who understand the impact of a personalized plan.

-Behind every great consultant is our full team of RPS expert peers, ready to flex skills and share knowledge to get you where you need to be.
+Behind every great consultant is a full team of RPS experts, ready to flex skills and share knowledge to get you where you need to be.

 Count on us being a longitudinal partner who knows how to adapt and put into place interventions that last.

 Dr. Crane is a professor in the Department of Family Medicine at the University of North Carolina at Chapel Hill.
 He serves as an advisor for HRSA grantees in rural residency program development.
 He joined the RPS Panel of Consultants in 2012.
 Dr. Crane trained as a health economist at Stanford University and worked at the Institute of Medicine and the Congressional Budget Office in Washington, DC, as a health policy analyst.
 He completed his medical education at Case Western Reserve University in Cleveland and completed his family medicine residency at the University of Missouri-Columbia where he served as chief resident.

-Dr. Douglass is a Clinical Professor at the University of Colorado.
-Prior to moving west he spent 31 years at Middlesex Health in Middletown, Connecticut where he was the long-time Family Medicine Residency Director and ACGME Designated Institutional Official.
-He joined the RPS Panel of Consultants in 2021.
+Dr. Douglass is a Clinical Professor at the University of Colorado School of Medicine.
+Prior to moving west, he spent 31 years at Middlesex Health in Middletown, Connecticut where he was the long-time Family Medicine Residency Director and ACGME Designated Institutional Official.
 He received his medical degree from the University of Connecticut.
-He completed his residency in family medicine at Middlesex Hospital and Faculty Development Fellowship at Duke University.
+Dr. Douglass completed his residency in Family Medicine at Middlesex Hospital and Faculty Development Fellowship at Duke University.
 He is board certified in Family Medicine and holds a Certificate of Added Qualification in Hospice and Palliative Medicine.
 In addition to his role as an RPS Consultant, he trains new Residency Directors through service on the Academic Council of the National Institute for Program Director Development (NIPDD) and advises HRSA Teaching Health Center and Rural Residency Program Development grant recipients.